pulumi/pulumi/lib/README.md

-# mu/lib
+# coconut/lib

-This directory contains the various MuPackage libraries that Mu programs may depend upon.
-The Mu standard library (under `mu/`) is special in that every Mu program will ultimately use it directly or indirectly to create resources.
+This directory contains the various libraries (Nuts) that Coconut programs may depend upon.

+The Coconut standard library underneath `coconut/` is special in that every program will ultimately use it directly or indirectly to create resources.

-Note that these are written in the Mu subsets of the languages and therefore cannot perform I/O, etc.
+Note that these are written in the Coconut subsets of the languages and therefore cannot perform I/O, etc.

-Eventually these packages will be published like any other NPM MuPackage.
+Eventually these packages will be published like any other NPM package.
 For now, they are consumed only in a development capacity, and so there are some manual steps required to prepare a development workspace.

 For each library `<lib>` you wish to use, in dependency order: